GoogleChrome/web.dev/src/site/content/en/learn/css/filters/index.md

 } %}

-A combination of CSS filters and the `backdrop-filter` allow us to only reduce opacity and blur what's needed in real time.
+A combination of CSS filters and the `backdrop-filter` allow us to apply effects and blur what's needed in real time.
 Blur and opacity are two of many available filters, so let's have a quick run through what they all do and how to use them.